Have you ever thought aboutwhy getting enough sleep is so important?

 Fortunately, I’m pretty good at sleeping, so it’s never been an issue for me, but this certainly isn’t the case for everyone.

-Hopefully, the following facts and tips, extracted from Joe Rogan’s interview with Matthew Walker, will be the wakeup call you need to modify your bedtime habits and make sleep a priority (if you don’t already do so).
+Hopefully, the following facts and tips, extracted from Joe Rogan’s interview with Matthew Walker (Professor of Neuroscience and Psychology at the University of California, Berkeley, and Founder and Director of the Center for Human Sleep Science), will be the wakeup call you need to modify your bedtime habits and make sleep a priority (if you don’t already do so).

 I also highly, highly recommend that you listen to the entire podcast (episode #1109 on The Joe Rogan Experience).